20 Best Stoner Movies on Netflix Right Now

 7. Have a Good Trip: Adventures in Psychedelics (2020)

 This documentary is a “trip” in itself- from the visuals to the stories.
 Watch celebrities talk about their experiences and experiments with psychedelics.
 Not only will this give you random trivia and the “ultra-stoned” anecdotes from some of the most interesting people, but it will be highly relatable (forgive the pun).
 Writer-producer Donick Cary shared that the reason to make a film like this is not to encourage or discourage it but simply to demystify the concept and introduce it as a rational and balanced point of conversation.
-Some of the people you will see in this documentary are Sting, Ben Stiller, Carrie Fischer, and David Cross among many others.
+Some of the people you will see in this documentary are Sting, Ben Stiller, Carrie Fischer, and David Cross, among many others.
+You can watch the movie here.

 6. Between Two Ferns: The Movie (2019)

 Zack Galifianakis’ comedy talk show ‘Between Two Ferns’ had gained immense popularity on YouTube before Netflix decided to order a movie on the same.
 The film centers around Galifianakis, who plays himself and hosts ‘Between Two Ferns’ on public access television.
 However, when comedian Will Ferrell sees the show, he decides to upload it to his comedy platform Funny Or Die.
 Galifianakis and the show become a laughing stock after this, but he does get a chance to interview numerous celebrities all across America.
-The film follows Galifianakis and his many misadventures as he goes about the country and meets a number of well-known faces.
+The film follows Galifianakis and his many misadventures as he goes about the country and meets several well-known faces.
 If you have been a fan of the original YouTube show, you will have no problem understanding or relating to the humor of the film.
 Galifianakis’ deadpan humor works well with the ridiculous situations he finds himself in.
+You may watch the movie here.

 5. The Legend of Cocaine Island (2018)

 ‘The Legend Of Cocaine Island’ is a documentary film, but it packs a powerful punch enough to give you the thrills you might expect from a feature production.
-The reason behind this is mainly the fact that ‘The Legend Of Cocaine Island’ recreates Florida-based business Rodney Hyden’s journey in order to come across some quick money when the 2008 financial crisis destroys his business.
-He wants to locate a bag of cocaine worth around $2 million somewhere on the Caribbean shore.
-Some undercover cops send him a picture of a bag and convince him that it is full of cocaine.
-They then wait patiently to arrest Hyden once he meets them to share the profits.
-This documentary shows us how desperate some people became after the economic crisis in order to save their lives from drifting down the drain.
-Highly entertaining with comical moments interspersed between the drama, this is a film you must check out.
+The reason behind this is mainly the fact that ‘The Legend Of Cocaine Island’ recreates Florida-based business Rodney Hyden’s journey to make some quick money when the 2008 financial crisis destroyed his business.
+He wanted to locate a bag of cocaine worth around $2 million somewhere on the Caribbean shore.
+Some undercover cops sent him a picture of a bag and convinced him that it was full of cocaine.
+They then waited patiently to arrest Hyden once he met them to share the profits.
+This documentary shows us how desperate some people became after the economic crisis to save their lives from drifting down the drain.
+Highly entertaining with comical moments interspersed between the drama, this is a movie you must check out.
+Feel free to check it out here.

 4. Grass Is Greener (2019)

 Netflix has always been a company that manages to come up with content that is relevant for its time and is also something that will interest a large section of its viewers.
-The documentary ‘Grass Is Greener’ is something which a number of people are sure to be interested in since it deals with the history of marijuana in America, its socio-cultural effects, and how the government has always been after the users and distributors of the same.
-The film also points out to us how the crackdown on marijuana has been a racist ploy that has destroyed the lives of many young black males by putting them behind the bars.
-The documentary features interviews of influential people like Snoop Dogg, Cypress Hill’s B-Real and Sen Dog, DMC, and others who put forward their own views regarding the United States’ culture around marijuana.
+The documentary ‘Grass Is Greener’ is something that several people are sure to be interested in since it deals with the history of marijuana in America, its socio-cultural effects, and how the government has always been after the users and distributors of the same.
+The film also points out to us how the crackdown on marijuana has been a racist ploy that has destroyed the lives of many young black males by putting them behind bars.
+The documentary features interviews of influential people like Snoop Dogg, Cypress Hill’s B-Real and Sen Dog, DMC, and others who put forward their views regarding the United States’ culture around marijuana.
+You can watch ‘Grass Is Greener’ here.

 Read More: Movies Like Donnie Darko